Patricia Hill Collins VS White Feminism

-In mainstream feminism, black women’s voices have been silenced to privilege white voices.
+In mainstream feminism, black female voices have been silenced to privilege white voices.
 This began in the suffrage movement where white leaders ignored racial oppression and black women.
-Black women were more vocal during the second wave of feminism but still, little progress was made towards more diverse theories of feminism (Harris, 1990).
+Black women were more vocal during the second wave of feminism but still, little progress was made towards more diverse theories or representation within feminism (Harris, 1990).
 Due to a mainstream feminist attempt to silence black feminism, issues affecting black women continued to flourish and worsen.
 Images depicting ideological justifications for oppression, and black people’s relation to gender/sex hierarchies will be examined in the subsequent paragraphs.

 African women inhabit a sex/gender hierarchy in which inequalities of race and social class have been sexualised, and this is increasingly ignored by white feminists (Collins, 1991, p.
 165).
 The paradigm experience of rape for black women has historically involved the white employer in the kitchen or bedroom as much as the strange black man in the bushes.
 During slavery, the sexual abuse of black women by white men was commonplace.
 Ever after the civil war, rape laws were seldom used to protect black women against either white or black men (Harris, 1990, p.
 598-599).

 Two controlling images which emerged during slavery are 1) the prostitute, fuelled by the Jezebel image and 2) the rapist, a controlling image created to oppress black men.
 Two forms of gendered sexual oppression emerged to reinforce white domination.
 The rape of black slaves, justified by the fallacy that black women are sexually promiscuous and, the lynching of black men, justified by the belief that they had raped, or been inappropriate with a white woman (Collins, 1991).